AnushkaAT/Dictionary-using-Trie/README.md

 # Dictionary-using-Trie
-Adictionary application with basic GUI implementation written completely in C language.
+A dictionary application with basic GUI implementation written completely in C language.